Preparing for Exams

 - Identify the materials you need to study for each module

-- Gather all materials and place them together; colour coding for different modules/topics often helps for this
+- Gather all materials and place them together; colour coding for different modules/topics often helps to organise your material more effectively

 Remember, note-taking is important.
 Here are a few things to watch out for: